 · Don’t qualify for the MESA program, and would like to stay involved with STEM major students; you’re invited to take part in many of the HSI STEM services and academic opportunities offered to NVC students.
 Some of these services include access to the student computer lab (room 1806), free tutoring (room 1805), Ti-83/89 calculator rentals and Supplemental Instruction (SI) on STEM subjects…much more.

-· In addition, NVC college students can join the SACNAS and SHPE Student Chapter(s) regardless of major or membership within the MESA program; these student chapters are open to all NVC students.
+· In addition, NVC college students can join any of the NVC STEM Clubs and STEM National Chapters regardless of major or membership within the MESA program.

 (Right click the link above and save to your desktop or just click and select Cancel in the popup)